Get

 A playful cat that engages in interactive play and exhibits curiosity is likely a happy cat enjoying their environment.
 You can encourage happiness in your cat by using a variety of toys to capture their interest and attention.

-Kittens need lots of playtime and enrichment so why not help them get active with some of our favorite cat products to make playtime great?
-The innovative Hepper Hi-Lo Modern Cat Scratcher, is a surefire way to keep your kitty out of trouble (or at least away from scratching the things they should not!).
+Kittens need lots of playtime and enrichment, so why not help them get active with some of our favorite cat products to make playtime great?
+The innovative Hepper Hi-Lo Modern Cat Scratcher is a surefire way to keep your kitty out of trouble (or at least away from scratching the things they should not!).
 It's not only stylish, but it's functional as well, offering a 3-position design that provides cats with a variety of levels to play on, fulfilling their instinctual need to scratch.
-Then the Hepper Plush Mouse Kicker is super fun and equipped with bite and kick-resistant fabric, an enticing internal bell, and organic catnip so cats can satisfy their natural prey instincts while getting the physical activity they need to thrive.
+Then the Hepper Catnip Mice Toy Set is super fun, made with natural, bite-resistant hessian fabric and filled with organic catnip so cats can satisfy their natural prey instincts while getting the physical activity they need to thrive.

 Image Product Details